Culmington: Historic places

 The Church of England parish church of All Saints is an 11th-century Anglo-Saxon building with a 14th-century Gothic tower.
 The tower has a unique aluminium structure that was added in 1970.
-Inside the church are the remains of a mural of the ten commandments.
+Inside the church are the remains of a mural of the Ten Commandments.
 The church is a Grade II* listed building.
 The Rev. Robert Williams (1810–1881), author of the Lexicon Cornu-Britannicum became Rector of Culmington in 1879 and died there in 1881 and was buried in the churchyard in 1881.
-His gravestone is the only one there made of slate, and its inscription is entirely in Welsh.
+His gravestone is the made of slate, and its inscription is in Welsh and Cornish.

 Culmington Camp Ring east of the village is the remains of a motte-and-bailey castle.
 It is a Scheduled Monument.
 The land is now cattle pasture.

 Culmington Manor is a 100 acre estate that today hosts various events and residential trips, providing exceptional facilities in an area of outstanding natural beauty.
 It housed Brookside School for Maladjusted Children from the mid-1960s until 1979, and before that Hill House School.
 The park was created in the 19th century when the Manor was "surrounded by a small park, with two lodges at the entrance to drives".